ethical-haquer/Galaxy-Flasher/README.md

 ## Disclaimer

 Currently, Galaxy Flasher is in an Alpha stage.
 There are known (and probably unknown) bugs.
-Also, it was just completely re-written, so the readme is still in the process of getting updated.
 A list of missing features and know bugs in the **latest release** can be found below.

 ## Known Bugs

-- [#15](https://github.com/ethical-haquer/Galaxy-Flasher/issues/15) The "Run Thor with sudo" setting doesn't work when Galaxy Flasher is a flatpak.
+- Setting options through the Options Tab is buggy.

 ## TODO

 - Improve the Options Tab for Thor
-- Improve the flash-tool setting
 - Display the partitions to be flashed in the Verify Flash Window
+- Use an Adw.Dialog for the Select Partitions Window
 - Hide Thor-specific settings if the current flash-tool is not Thor
 - Publish Galaxy Flasher on FlatHub